 The AD8340 is a linear RF vector modulator with Cartesian baseband controls.
-In the simplified block diagram given in Figure 26, the RF signal propagates from the left to the right while baseband controls are placed above and below.
+In the simplified block diagram shown in Figure 26, the RF signal propagates from the left to the right while baseband controls are placed above and below.
 The RF input is first split into in-phase (I) and quadrature (Q) components.
 The variable attenuators independently scale the I and Q components of the RF input.
 The attenuator outputs are then summed and buffered to the output.

-By controlling the relative amounts of I and Q components that are summed, continuous magnitude and phase control of the gain is possible.
+By controlling the relative amounts of I and Q components that are summed, the AD8340 allows continuous magnitude and phase control of the gain.
 Consider the vector gain representation of the AD8340 expressed in polar form in Figure 27.
-The attenuation factors for the I and Q signal components are represented on the x- and y-axis, respectively, by the baseband inputs, $V{BBI}$ and $V{BBQ}$ .
-The resultant of their vector sum represents the vector gain, which can also be expressed as a magnitude and phase.
+The attenuation factors for the I and Q signal components are represented on the x- and y-axis, respectively, by the baseband inputs, V{BBI} and V{BBQ} .
+The resultant vector sum represents the vector gain, which can also be expressed as a magnitude and phase.
 By applying different combinations of baseband inputs, any vector gain within the unit circle can be programmed.

-A change in sign of $V{BBI}$ or $V{BBQ}$ can be viewed as a change in sign of the gain or as a 180° phase change.
+A change in sign of V{BBI} or V{BBQ} can be viewed as a change in sign of the gain or as a 180° phase change.
 The outermost circle represents the maximum gain magnitude of unity.
 The circle origin implies, in theory, a gain of 0.
 In practice, circuit mismatches and unavoidable signal feedthrough limit the minimum gain to approximately -40 dB.
 The phase angle between the resultant gain vector and the positive x-axis is defined as the phase shift.
 Note that there is a nominal, systematic insertion phase through the AD8340 to which the phase shift is added.
 In the following discussions, the systematic insertion phase is normalized to 0°.

-The correspondence between the desired gain and phase setpoints, $Gain{SP}$ and $Phase{SP}$ , and the Cartesian inputs, $V{BBI}$ and $V{BBQ}$ , is given by simple trigonometric identities where:
+The correspondence between the desired gain and phase setpoints, $Gain{SP}$ and $Phase{SP}$, and the Cartesian inputs, V{BBI} and V{BBQ} , is given by simple trigonometric identities.

-$$Gain{SP} = \sqrt{\left[\left(V{BBI}/V{O}\right)^{2} + \left(V{BBQ}/V{O}\right)^{2}\right]}$$
+$$Gain{SP} = \sqrt{(V{BBI} / V{O})^{2} + (V{BBQ} / V{O})^{2}}$$ where: